 In order to prevent the spread of infections and diseases, wrestling mats and other activity mats should be cleaned at the end of each day and after every large event.
-An eco-friendly disinfectant should be used to thoroughly scrub the contact side of the mat with sponges, cloths or mops.
+Antimicrobial surface protection should be used to thoroughly scrub the contact side of the mat with sponges, cloths or mops.
 The underside of the mats should be cleaned at least weekly.

 It’s crucial that the sponges, cloths and mops used for wrestling and other fitness mat cleaning are used for this purpose only.
 Using them for other general janitorial tasks could result in the spread of infectious disease or skin conditions to areas outside of the fitness center.

 Quarterly, all wrestling mats should be cleaned with a 1 to 10 ratio bleach mix (1 part bleach to 10 parts water) in order to maintain optimal disinfection.
 The bleach mix should be used to clean the mats after their regular scheduled cleaning.